AymenBOUGUERRA/Data_Science_Project_Expedition_Delay_Prediction/README.md

 Approach One; random evaluation set: 87%(+-5%) Approach Two; exclusive dates set: 53%(+-17%)
 •	The accuracy in this second approach is significantly lower than the first one.

 •	which indicates that our either our model have low generalization ability or that the dataframe and features that we composed aren’t so good

 •	we tried to investigate where this accuracy dropout came from with no success

 •	53% accuracy can either be good or bad depending on the error margin agreed upon with the client

 •	if and error margin of 1day is acceptable then the accuracy would skyrocket

 •	53% base accuracy however could be achieved without any AI of any sort and by just giving random lucky guesses.

-•	we also have noticed that the standard deviation of the accuracy score of the second approach is height (+-17%) meaning its highly volatile
+•	we also have noticed that the standard deviation of the accuracy score of the second approach is height (+-17%) meaning its highly volatile.

 •	while it is not the case for the first approach (+-5%)